0xFacet/FIPs/FIPS/fip-1.md

 Depending on which trigger ends the period, the new rate is calculated as follows:

 ##### 1\.
-If 10,000 Blocks Hit First (Under-issuance)
+If 1,000 Blocks Hit First (Under-issuance)

-If the period times out at 10,000 blocks before hitting the target, we minted fewer FCT than intended (`minted < target`).
+If the period times out at 1,000 blocks before hitting the target, we minted fewer FCT than intended (`minted < target`).
 The system **increases** the issuance rate for the next period.

 ```
 newRate = oldRate * (target / minted), capped at 2 * oldRate
 ```

-This ensures a proportional “catch-up,” but never more than doubling in one step.
+This ensures a proportional "catch-up," but never more than doubling in one step.
 If `minted == 0` newRate is `2 * oldRate`.

 ##### 2\.
 If the Target Is Minted First (Over-issuance)

-If the entire per-period target was minted in fewer than 10,000 blocks, we minted faster than intended (`minted = target, blockCount < 10,000`).
+If the entire per-period target was minted in fewer than 1,000 blocks, we minted faster than intended (`minted = target, blockCount < 1,000`).
 The system **decreases** the issuance rate for the next period.

 ```
-newRate = oldRate * (blockCount / 10,000), capped at 0.5 * oldRate
+newRate = oldRate * (blockCount / 1,000), capped at 0.5 * oldRate
 ```

-This slows the next period’s minting speed proportionally, but never by more than 50% in a single step.
+This slows the next period's minting speed proportionally, but never by more than 50% in a single step.

 Finally, there is a global minimum rate of `2**128 - 1` and a global maximum rate of `1`.

 ##### Example Scenarios

-Assume a current target of **1,522,070 FCT** per period and a current **oldRate** of X.
+Assume a current target of **152,207 FCT** per period and a current **oldRate** of X.

 1. **Under-issuance (Severe)**

-   - 10,000 blocks pass.
-Only 761,035 FCT minted (exactly half the target).
+   - 1,000 blocks pass.
+Only 76,104 FCT minted (exactly half the target).
-   - target / minted \= 1,522,070 / 761,035 ≈ 2.0.
+   - target / minted \= 152,207 / 76,104 ≈ 2.0.
    - newRate \= oldRate × 2.0, capped at 2.0 → newRate \= 2 × oldRate.

 2. **Under-issuance (Partial)**

-   - 10,000 blocks pass.
-1,300,000 FCT minted (85% of the target).
+   - 1,000 blocks pass.
+130,000 FCT minted (85% of the target).
-   - target / minted \= 1,522,070 / 1,300,000 ≈ 1.17.
+   - target / minted \= 152,207 / 130,000 ≈ 1.17.
    - newRate \= oldRate × 1.17 (since 1.17 \< 2, no cap needed).

 3. **Over-issuance (Moderate)**

-   - 1,522,070 FCT minted in 9,000 blocks (1,000 blocks short of 10k).
+   - 152,207 FCT minted in 900 blocks (100 blocks short of 1k).
-   - blockCount / 10,000 \= 9,000 / 10,000 \= 0.9.
+   - blockCount / 1,000 \= 900 / 1,000 \= 0.9.
    - newRate \= oldRate × 0.9 (since 0.9 \> 0.5, no cap needed).

 4. **Over-issuance (Severe)**

-   - 1,522,070 FCT minted in only 1,000 blocks.
+   - 152,207 FCT minted in only 100 blocks.
-   - blockCount / 10,000 \= 1,000 / 10,000 \= 0.1.
+   - blockCount / 1,000 \= 100 / 1,000 \= 0.1.
-   - newRate would be oldRate × 0.1, but that’s below the 0.5× cap.
+   - newRate would be oldRate × 0.1, but that's below the 0.5× cap.
 So newRate is forced to oldRate × 0.5.

 #### Minting Mechanism